Suicide awareness

 Suicide awareness is a proactive effort to raise awareness around suicidal behaviors.
-It is focused on reducing social stigmas and ambiguity, by bringing attention to suicide statistically and sociologically, and encouraging positive dialogue and engagement as a means to prevent suicide.
+It is focused on reducing social stigmas and ambiguity by bringing attention to suicide statistically and sociologically, and by encouraging positive dialogue and engagement to prevent suicide.
 Suicide awareness is linked to suicide prevention as both address suicide education and the dissemination of information to ultimately decrease the rate of suicide.
-Awareness is a first stage that can ease the need for prevention.
+Awareness is the first stage that can ease the need for prevention.
 Awareness signifies a fundamental consciousness of the threat, while prevention focuses on stopping the act.
-Suicide awareness is not a medical engagement, but a combination of medical, social, emotional and financial counseling.
+Suicide awareness is not a medical engagement but a combination of medical, social, emotional and financial counseling.
 Suicide awareness in adolescents focuses on the age group between 10–24 years, beginning with the onset of puberty.

 Stigma and ambiguity

-Stigma is a negative impact that society can often attribute to the suicidal condition, and which can hinder and prevent positive engagement with those demonstrating suicidal behavior.
-It can be experienced as self-stigma or cultural, public stigma.
-Self-stigma is the adverse effect of internalized prejudice, manifesting itself in reduced self-esteem, decreased self-efficacy, and a feeling of “why try” or self-deprecation (undervaluing any attempts to get a job, be social, etc. because of lack of self-worth).
-It is experienced not only by those facing suicidal thoughts, but also by those directly and indirectly affected such as family members and friends.
+Stigmas are negative impacts that society can often attribute to the suicidal condition and which can hinder and prevent positive engagement with those demonstrating suicidal behavior.
+It can be experienced as a self-stigma or cultural, public stigma.
+Self-stigma is the adverse effect of internalized prejudice, manifesting in reduced self-esteem, decreased self-efficacy, and a feeling of "why try" or self-deprecation.

+Stigma can be experienced not only by those facing suicidal thoughts but also by those directly and indirectly affected, such as friends and family members.
 Public stigma is experienced by prejudice and discrimination through public misuse of stereotypes associated with suicide.
 Stigma can create a detrimental barrier for some seeking help.
-Research has consistently illustrated the physical link between suicide and mental illness, but ignorance and outdated beliefs can sometimes lead to these disorders being identified as a weakness or a lack of willpower.
-Stigma can prevent survivors of suicide attempts, and those affected by suicide deaths, from reaching out for support from professionals and advocates to make positive change.
+Research has consistently illustrated the physical link between suicide and mental illness.
+However, ignorance and outdated beliefs can sometimes lead to these disorders being mislabeled as a weakness or a lack of willpower.
+Stigma can prevent survivors of suicide attempts and those affected by suicide deaths from reaching out for support from professionals and advocates to make positive changes.